• Welcome

 Provincial Carolina

-The Province of Carolina was a colony of the Kingdom of England (1663–1707) and later the Kingdom of Great Britain (1707–1712) that existed in North America and the Caribbean from 1663 until the Carolinas were partitioned into North and South in 1712.
+The Province of Carolina was originally granted by the Crown in 1663 as an English colony in North America and the Caribbean.
+It existed under the Kingdom of England until 1707, and thereafter under the Kingdom of Great Britain until its partition into North Carolina and South Carolina in 1712.

-The North American Carolina province consisted of all or parts of present-day Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.
+Geographically, the Carolina charter was vast.
+It covered territory that today includes parts of Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.

 Estimating Arrival to Carteret County